sebastiancarlos/beachpatrol/README.md

 This project is in **alpha**.
 - The API is subject to change.
-- Currently only Linux is supported.
-MacOS support to be added soon.
+- Currently Linux and macOS are supported.
 - Currently only Chromium is supported.
 Other Chromium-based browsers and Firefox support to be added soon.
 - The ability to run a command when a new URL matches a pattern will be added soon.